chingchenms/llvm/docs/Coroutines.rst

     call void @llvm.experimental.coro.resume.end()
     br label %coro.return

-With allocations and deallocations described as above after inlining and heap allocation elision optimization the resulting main will end up looking as:
+With allocations and deallocations described as above, after inlining and heap allocation elision optimization, the resulting main will end up looking like:

 .. code-block:: llvm